Renewable Energy Source Eligibility

 Puc 505.09 requires that gross output from customer-sited sources be verified and reported by independent monitors.
 New Hampshire based owners must purchase a revenue quality meter to record the gross output and either retain the services of an independent monitor directly or, if participating in an aggregation, through an aggregator.

-There are currently six registered Independent Monitors in NH.
+There are currently eight registered Independent Monitors in NH.

 If you wish to apply for independent monitor or aggregator status pursuant to Puc 2505.09 and Puc 2506, respectively, please contact Barbara Bernstein at (603)271-6011 or Barbara.Bernstein@puc.nh.gov.